 These seeds are from wild-type stands in Kaghan Valley.
 ‘Wild’ or weedy plants such as this are popularly referred to as Ruderalis.
 It’s often mistakenly claimed that they constitute a distinct species of Cannabis.
 In fact, they’re most accurately classified as a variety, in the strict taxonomic sense.
-Like most of the wild-type accessions offered at this site, this population from Kaghan Valley is best classified as C. sativa subsp. indica var. himalayensis.
+Like most of the wild-type accessions offered here, this population from Kaghan Valley is best classified as C. sativa subsp. indica var. himalayensis.

 Wild-type Cannabis is a crucial resource for crop breeders.
 These populations are highly biodiverse and are likely to have developed numerous adaptations to disease, pests, and extremes of climate.
-They’re also a potential source from which to recreate now-extinct landraces.
+They’re also a potential source from which to recreate now-extinct domesticates (“landraces”).
 As yet, no significant efforts have been made by public or private gene banks to create adequate long-term stores of ssp. indica germplasm.

-NOTE: Seeds of ruderal Cannabis exhibit slow and uneven germination.
+NOTE: Seeds of wild-type Cannabis exhibit slow and uneven germination.

 25 seeds, 12 seeds